 Unless you killed the queen yourself, or saw her die, you can’t be certain the bees are queenless unless you test them.
 Here is the simple queenlessness test.
 Continue reading How do I know if my hive is queenless?

-By the way, the header photo is of the Lewis chessmen – made of walrus tusks and whale teeth in Norway or perhaps Iceland in the 12th century.
+By the way, the header photo is of the Lewis chessmen – found on the island of Lewis, Scotland in 1831.
+They were made from walrus tusks and whale teeth in Norway or perhaps Iceland in the 12th century.

 Click the timetable for a bigger picture.
 Continue reading Queen Rearing Timetable for Cloake Board & Jenter Kit

 Supersedure is a characteristic of the native Irish honey bee.
 It is where the bees replace an ageing or waning queen without swarming.

 Perfect supersedure is where the old honey bee queen obligingly remains in-situ, laying to the best of her abilities, until the new queen is up and running – before gracefully fizzling out.

 This is a sought-after trait for obvious reasons and if you find it in one of your colonies you should definitely factor it in to your bee improvement assessments.
 Click here for Bee Improvement and to download Assessment sheets.

 Here are some fuzzy photo’s of a perfect supersedure in one of our hives yesterday (20.5.19)

 White eyed drones are victims of a their genes.
 As we know, drones come from unfertilised eggs and as such they have only one set of chromosomes so all their genetic defects or mutations are expressed and some of them are out there for all to see – like white eyes.
 Continue reading White Eyed Worker Bee